cerebralideas/Cerebral-Coding-Guide/js-guide.md

 	A. Never mix spaces and tabs; this is the **law**!

 	B. If you are starting a project, and you have a choice, **USE TABS**.
+I personally believe tabs give more control to those that adopt the project.
+Many code editors and IDE's are now allowing users to customize the width of a tab.

-		*For readability and if your editor allows, I recommend setting your editor's tab size to be equivalent to four spaces.
-This will help align multi-line declarations and conditions.*
+		For readability, and if your editor allows, I recommend setting your editor's tab size to be equivalent to four spaces.
+This will help align multi-line declarations and conditions.

-	C. Never leave whitespace at line ends.
+	C. Never leave whitespace at line ends or within blank lines.

 	D. Terminate statements with semicolons.
 Don't write code that depends on automatic semicolon insertion or ASI.
 ASI is not a syntactical feature but an error correction procedure (see [Brendan Eich's article](http://brendaneich.com/2012/04/the-infernal-semicolon/)).